 Adam – - from 2005

-The are a good window, as windows go, Sierra Pacific is a huge forest corporation that owns a huge chunk of California and is well capitalized, when many of the wood manufacturers were having rot problems beneath their cladding most stonewalled and fought lawsuits making it too expensive to collect damages.
-Sierra Pacific quietly stepped up and not only replaced their defective windows but paid to have them replaced, including sheetrocking and painting, all at no cost to the owner or contractor, while the likes of Weathershield, Pella, and Marvin (to name some of the bigger cases) were fighting every claim in court, blaming their preservative manufacturers.
-Here is an example of Sierra Pacific in a $1,000 a square foot house, and here is another example in a $1,500 a square foot home.
-Don’t blame me for the white windows, they are my former foreman’s homes and I gave him Hell, his wife says that white windows are coming back into style, but I don’t buy it, people associate white windows with cheap vinyl.
-Here are some in green in a home a fellow contractor built for himself.
+They make a good window – Sierra Pacific is a huge forest corporation that owns a huge chunk of California and is well capitalized, when many of the wood manufacturers were having rot problems with their cladding and most fought the lawsuits and made it too expensive for consumers to collect damages.
+Sierra Pacific quietly stepped up and not only replaced their defective windows, but paid to have them replaced, including sheetrocking and painting, all at no cost to the owner or contractor, while the likes of Weathershield, Pella, and Marvin (to name some of the bigger cases) were fighting every claim in court, blaming their preservative manufacturers.

 Kye – Builder – from 2004